Download these rules in PDF: click here

 The purpose of the Society shall be:

-a. to encourage and further the development of independent drug bulletins;
+- to encourage and further the development of independent publications on drug and therapeutic information ;

 “OGM”: Ordinary General Meeting of members.